 CASK

-Below is a summary for the CASK gene observed in research publications.
+The information for this summary of CASK-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is CASK-related syndrome?